soc-ucsd/DeeP-LCC/README.md

 # Demos for DeeP-LCC
 In this project, we present a few demos of DeeP-LCC for Cooperative Control of Connected and Autonomous Vehicles (CAVs) in mixed traffic.
+The paper can be found [here](https://arxiv.org/abs/2203.10639).

 **See our experimental validation on [youtube](https://www.youtube.com/watch?v=ZZ2cWhapqpc).**